rebebop/sampleuser.com/src/content/blog/review-book-anna-karenina.md

 Knowledge is only used to formalise the super structures in our society.

-What did knowledge do for Stepan (Levin's brother)?
+What did knowledge do for Sergei (Levin's brother)?
 It destroyed him.
 Though alone with the girl he desired, even in that fleeting moment when he thought he might approach her,